JunShern/few-shot-adaptation/README.md

 # few-shot-adaptation
-This repository contains code and resources for the paper "_Exploring Few-Shot Adaptation of Language Models with Tables_" by Jun Shern Chan, Michael Pieler, Jonathan Jao, Jérémy Scheurer and Ethan Perez.
+This repository contains code and resources for the paper "_Few-shot Adaptation Works with UnpredicTable Data_" by Jun Shern Chan, Michael Pieler, Jonathan Jao, Jérémy Scheurer and Ethan Perez.

 ![Tables-to-tasks](/img/tables_to_tasks.png)